taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 ## Traits, Drawbacks, & Favored Classes
 ### Oblivious (Drawback)
 You take a –2 penalty on Sense Motive and sight-based Perception checks.
-### Strength of Submission (Faith)
-Whenever you are under the effects of a compulsion effect, you gain a +1 trait bonus on attack and damage rolls.
-### Shield Bearer (Race)
-Benefit When performing a shield bash, you deal 1 additional point of damage.
-Also, once per day on your turn as a free action, you may provide one adjacent ally a +2 trait bonus to his Armor Class.
-This bonus lasts for 1 round, so long as you and the target remain adjacent to one another.
-You can only use this ability if you are using a shield.
-You retain your shield bonus to your armor class when using this ability.
+### Unorthodox Method (Regional)
+Instead of gaining the Scarlet Throne discipline as a Harbinger, gain the Black Seraph discipline.
+### Wicked Leader (Social)
+You gain a +1 trait bonus on Charisma-based checks against evil creatures.
+If you select the Leadership feat or the Vile Leadership feat at any point when you meet the prerequisites for that feat, you can recruit a cohort who is up to 1 level lower than you (instead of the normal requirement that your cohort must be 2 or more levels lower than you are) as long as your cohort is evil.
-### Shield-Trained (Religion)
+### Vengeful (Combat)
-Heavy and light shields are considered simple weapons rather than martial weapons for you.
-Heavy shields are considered light weapons for you.
+Gain +1 to damage rolls against the last creature to damage you within 24 hours.
-### Favored Class: Possessed Maiden IV
+### Favored Class: Warlord IV
-Add 1/6 to your Spirit Bonus.
+Gain +1/5 of a combat feat per rank.

 ## Racial Features
 ### Base Properties